Terre d'Hermès

 Terre d'Hermès is a fragrance launched by French luxury brand Hermès in March 2006.
 It was created by Jean-Claude Ellena, who was the exclusive in-house perfumier of Hermès.

 Overview

-Jean Claude Ellena, who was formerly the master perfumier for Hermès, claims that his inspiration for Terre d'Hermès was French author Jean Giono, whom, Ellena claims "He is a man who loves the richness of nature".
+Jean Claude Ellena, who was formerly the master perfumier for Hermès, claims that his inspiration for Terre d'Hermès was French author Jean Giono, who, Ellena claims "He is a man who loves the richness of nature".